abotelhofilho/new-magick-thumbnails/README.md

 ## Notes and behaviour

-- The script only processes `*.jpg` files (case depends on your filesystem).
-It collects files using `Get-ChildItem -File *.jpg`.
+- The script looks for files with the extensions `.jpg`, `.jpeg`, and `.png` and will create thumbnails that keep the same extension (for example, `image.png` -> `image_thumb.png`).
-- If the provided path does not end with a backslash, the script will append one.
+- It validates the `-path` parameter exists and is a directory; if the path does not end with a backslash the function appends one.
-- The script checks for `winget` and tries to install ImageMagick when it's not present.
+- The script checks for `winget` and will attempt to install ImageMagick when it's not present.
 If `winget` is missing you'll see an error message and must install `winget` first.

 ## Troubleshooting

 - If thumbnails are not created:
 	- Confirm `magick --version` runs successfully in your session.
 	- Ensure you ran PowerShell as Administrator if `winget` needs elevation to install ImageMagick.
-	- Confirm your path contains `.jpg` files (and not `.jpeg` — this script only collects `*.jpg`).

-- If you want to process `.jpeg` files as well, edit the script's `Get-ChildItem` call or run separate commands.

 ## Security / Safety